aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 ### New node types in L3LS eos_designs

-- `wan_edge`: Edge routers for AutoVPN or Pathfinder depending on the `wan_mode` value.
+- `wan_edge`: Edge routers for AutoVPN or Edge and Transit routers for CV Pathfinder depending on the `wan_mode` value.
-- `wan_transit`: Transit routers in Pathfinder context, not supported for AutoVPN.
 - `wan_rr`: AutoVPN RR or Pathfinder depending on the `wan_mode` value.

 The following table indicates the settings: